zivid/zivid-python/README.md

 ### Using camera emulation

-If you do not have a camera, you can use the `FileCameraZividOne.zfc` file in [ZividSampleData2.zip][zivid-download-sampledata-url] to emulate a camera.
+If you do not have a camera, you can use the `FileCameraZivid2M70.zfc` file in the [Sample Data][zivid-download-sampledata-url] to emulate a camera.

     import zivid
     app = zivid.Application()
-    camera = app.create_file_camera("path/to/FileCameraZividOne.zfc")
+    camera = app.create_file_camera("path/to/FileCameraZivid2M70.zfc")
     settings = zivid.Settings(acquisitions=[zivid.Settings.Acquisition()])
     frame = camera.capture(settings)
     frame.save("result.zdf")